awekisa/escrow-hardhat/readme.md

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Notes
+Added a server for "persistance" of deployed contracts - it's just in memory.
+Index.js file in the server project should be started with:

+nodemon index.js